 Homelessness in Ireland

-Homelessness in Ireland has reached a record high of 15,580 people according to the latest figures published by the Department of Housing.
-This marks an increase of 162 people compared to the previous month and an increase of 11% across the twelve-month period.
+Homelessness in Ireland has reached a record high of 15,915 people according to the latest figures published by the Department of Housing.
+This marks an increase of 168 people compared to the previous month.

 Who does this include?